JohnStortaJr/python-sorts/README.md

 These implementations are NOT meant to be the most efficient, the cleanest, or the best.

 They are basic implementations with extra comments to help explain the logic.

+Connect with and Follow me on LinkedIn... https://www.linkedin.com/in/johnstortajr/